Microsoft's Acquisition of LinkedIn: Tips for Freelancers

 What Should Freelancers Write on Their LinkedIn Profile?

-Because Microsoft is likely to share data across various platforms, be careful what you publish online.
+Because Microsoft over the years has been sharing data across its various platforms, users should apply caution when publishing information online.
 Make it a habit to update your profile on a regular basis, adding and deleting projects.
 The new LinkedIn is geared towards data mining for the employment market.
 As a marketplace for jobs, LinkedIn is aimed a specific section of the workforce that has a long term view of their career and is likely to be employed instead of doing freelance work.
 Freelancers move from project to project and it's difficult for LinkedIn to pin them down accurately in terms of targeting them for advertising.

 These are my suggestions for making the most of your LinkedIn profile and presence: